 Everyone brought their own unique sense of style

 From office to TV room

 Interiors blogger Stacey Sheppard was working on a sleek new garden room to house her office, with a stunning glass-topped desk and chill-out seating (shame the hanging bamboo pod chair wouldn’t fit).
 Interiors journalist Alison Gibb was designing a colourful, cosy living room for someone else – something she said was nerve-wracking as you suddenly realise they might not like it (welcome to the world of interior design).
 Sally wanted to create a calm, contemporary and stylish master bedroom with a soothing colour scheme of warm neutrals.
-And Gemma was torn between style and practicality in her family TV room.
+And Jen was torn between style and practicality in her family TV room.
 Working with Tanya, she found an oversized, family-friendly, snuggly sofa that still satisfied her stylish streak – and the rest then fell into place.

 Stacey (aka The Design Sheppard) with her garden room/office design

 Alison’s colourful living room design, inspired by a favourite painting